BUSYcph/busy-patternlab-slingshot/readme.md

 The Pattern Lab Node - webpack edition uses [Node](https://nodejs.org/en/) for core processing, [npm](https://www.npmjs.com/) to manage project dependencies, and [webpack.io](https://webpack.github.io/) to run tasks and interface with the core library.
 Node version 4 or higher suffices.
 You can follow the directions for [installing Node](https://nodejs.org/en/download/) on the Node website if you haven't done so already.
 Installation of Node will include npm.

-## Updating Pattern Lab

-To update Pattern Lab please refer to each component's GitHub repository, and the [master instructions for core](https://github.com/pattern-lab/patternlab-node/wiki/Upgrading).
-The components are listed at the top of the README.

 ### List all of the available commands

 To list all available commands type: